 Technicians install the wiring and tubing essential to the operation of a commercial espresso machine.
 They regulate temperature, pressure and volumetric doses.
 With their understanding of water characteristics such as alkalinity and hardness, they choose the correct type of filter for each individual machine.
 Routine maintenance includes descaling and replacing shower heads, gaskets and the burrs in a coffee grinder.

 There is no formal education requirement as a prerequisite for enrollment in espresso machine repair school.
-Certified espresso machine technician training covers hands-on repairs, but also the science of grinding and extraction of the espresso product.
+Certified espresso machine technician training covers hands-on repairs as well as the science of grinding and extraction of the espresso product.
 This overall understanding helps technicians communicate with customers when discussing espresso machine use and maintenance.
 Although certification is not required by law and techs don't have to be licensed by their state, certification will greatly enhance your employment opportunities.